 Is it just us, or is everyone gluten-free these days?
 We'll bet you know a few people in your circle that are on this popular diet, or perhaps you've nixed gluten yourself.
 Either way, from gluten-free bread to gluten-free shampoo, it seems as if gluten-free is the way to be.
 Or is it?

 According to a New York Times article, 2016 projected sales of gluten-free products rings in at a whopping $15 billion compared with 2013’s sales of $10.5 billion.
-Even the Girl Scouts Organization has jumped on
+Even the Girl Scouts Organization has jumped on board, when they released their gluten-free chocolate-chip shortbread cookie in 2014.

 What Is Gluten Intolerance, and Why Does Everyone Seem to Have It?